jwsandeman/JasonSandeman_T1A3/README.md

   ruby main.rb
 ```

-Alternatively you can give the app a head start by passing in your name with the run command for example:
+Alternatively you can give the app a head start by passing in your name with the run command for example(make sure to use ""):

 ```bash
    ruby main.rb "John Connor"